-A small group of local business owners came together to provide a building block in the solution for our community.
-After careful planning, those business owners created a group who’s mission was to promote and inspire the public to Buy Local, Think Local, Eat Local, Support Local Non for Profits, and Arts, and use Local Services as well as encourage local business owners to stand together, and use power in numbers to make a difference in our community.
+Winnebago County was missing something – a grassroots group dedicated to advocating specifically for Local Businesses.
+Our community needed a resource and our local business owners needed a support system, so a small group of local business owners came together to provide a building block in the solution for our community.
+After careful planning, those business owners created a group who’s mission was to promote and inspire the public to Think Local, Support Local & Buy Local, as well as encourage local business owners to stand together and use power in numbers to make a difference in our community.

-✓ Small businesses employ 77 million Americans.
+✓ Small businesses currently employ 77 million Americans.

-✓ 89% of consumers agree that independent businesses contribute positively to local economies.
+✓ 89% of consumers agree that independent businesses positively contribute to local economies.

 ✓ For every square foot a local firm occupies, the local economy gains $179 vs. $105 for a national chain store.

-Retail Index; Civic Economics/American Booksellers Assoc., U.S. Dept. of Labor | www.Independentwestand.org
+Statistics from Retail Index; Civic Economics/American Booksellers Assoc., U.S. Dept. of Labor | www.Independentwestand.org